preactjs/preact-www/content/en/guide/v10/hooks.md

 ### useId

 This hook will generate a unique identifier for each invocation and guarantees that these will be consistent when rendering both [on the server](/guide/v10/server-side-rendering) and the client.
-A common use case for consistent id's are forms, where `<label>`-elements use the [`for`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/label#attr-for) attribute to associate them with a specific `<input>`-element.
-The `useId` hook isn't tied to just forms though and can be used whenever you need a unique id.
+A common use case for consistent IDs are forms, where `<label>`-elements use the [`for`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/label#attr-for) attribute to associate them with a specific `<input>`-element.
+The `useId` hook isn't tied to just forms though and can be used whenever you need a unique ID.

 > To make the hook consistent you will need to use Preact on both the server
 > as well as on the client.